Patch Adams

 Hunter Doherty "Patch" Adams (born May 28, 1945) is an American physician, comedian, social activist, clown, and author.
 He founded the Gesundheit!
-Institute in 1971.
+Institute as a not-for-profit in 1989.
 Each year he also organizes volunteers from around the world to travel to various countries where they dress as clowns to bring humor to orphans, patients, and other people.

 Adams is currently based in Urbana, Illinois.
 In collaboration with the institute, he promotes an alternative health care model not funded by insurance policies.

-Early life
+Early life and education

-Adams was born in Washington, D.C., the son of Anna Campbell Stewart (née Hunter) and Robert Loughridge Adams.
+Adams was born on May 28, 1945, in Washington, D.C., the son of Anna Campbell Stewart (née Hunter) and Robert Loughridge Adams.
 His maternal grandfather, Thomas Lomax Hunter, was a Poet Laureate of Virginia.
-His father, a United States Army officer who fought in Korea, died while stationed in Germany when Adams was only 16.
+His father, a United States Army officer who fought in the Korean War, died while stationed in West Germany when Adams was only 16.
 After his father's death, Adams returned to the United States with his mother and brother.
 Adams has stated that upon his return he encountered racism and segregation amongst his peers against which he stood up, and this made him a target for bullies at school.
 As a result, Adams was unhappy and became actively suicidal.
 After a third hospitalization in one year he decided "you don't kill yourself, stupid; you make revolution."

-Early career

-After graduating in 1963 from Wakefield High School, Adams completed pre-med coursework at George Washington University.
-He began medical school without an undergraduate degree, and earned his Doctor of Medicine degree at Virginia Commonwealth University (Medical College of Virginia) in 1971.
-In the late 1960s one of his closest friends was murdered by a deranged patient.
+He attended Wakefield High School, where he graduated in 1963, and then completed pre-med coursework at George Washington University.
+He began medical school without an undergraduate degree, and earned his Doctor of Medicine degree at the Medical College of Virginia in the Virginia Commonwealth University in 1971.
+In the late 1960s, one of his closest friends (a man, not a woman as depicted in the film) was murdered by a deranged patient.
 Convinced of the powerful connection between environment and wellness, he believes the health of an individual cannot be separated from the health of the family, community, and the world.